-Clothes, towels, linens, pillows can be used to keep fragiles safe.
+Clothes, towels, linens, and pillows can be used to keep fragile items safe.
 Just make sure you mark this on the box for when the box is unpacked.
-If the person who is unpacking the box is unaware that a crystal vase is wrapped inside a fleece blanket, they could easily unfurl the blanket sending the vase crashing to the floor.
-This has happened to me on more than one occasion!
+If the person who is unpacking the box is unaware that a crystal vase is wrapped in a fleece blanket, they could easily unfurl the blanket sending the vase crashing to the floor.

 Tape any stray items together into a bundle.
-Ski poles, brooms, mops, lamp stands, etc... can be taped into one package for easy carrying and storing.
+Ski poles, brooms, mops, lampstands, and other long-handled items can be taped into one package for easy carrying and storing.

 Wrap all scratch-able furniture in protective padding.
-Table tops, coffee tables, headboards, etc... can all suffer from scratches and bruising during the move.
+Tabletops, coffee tables, headboards, etc can all suffer from scratches and bruising during the move.
 Furniture padding can be rented from moving companies or storage facilities.
-I don't recommend using your own linens to protect furniture; linens can be ripped and become stained during a move.
+Don't use your own linens to protect furniture; linens can be ripped and become stained during a move.
 In addition, furniture padding is just that—padding.
 It will better protect your belongings.

-- Disassemble all furniture.
-Any pieces that can come apart, make sure you disassemble them.
-Desks are lighter without the drawers; the drawers are lighter without the contents, although I have moved desk drawers with their contents still inside them.
+- Disassemble all furniture: Any pieces that can come apart, make sure you disassemble them.
+Desks are lighter without the drawers; the drawers are lighter without the contents, although you can move desk drawers with their contents still inside them.
 The trick is to stuff linens on top of the contents then tape down the linens.
 This can be done if the drawers are stackable and can be placed in the nook beneath the desk when on the truck.
 You don't want the contents spilling over the truck bed while on the move.
-See loading a truck for more tips and tricks.

-- Keep box weight at a minimum.
-To prevent injury to yourself, your family, friends or the movers, make sure your boxes are not too heavy to manage.
+- Keep box weight to a minimum: To prevent injury to yourself, your family, friends, or the movers, make sure your boxes are not too heavy to manage.
 Most boxes should weigh less than 50 pounds with an ideal weight being 40 pounds or less.
 If you have any overweight boxes, make sure you mark them clearly so that no one injures themselves on the job.